Performance troubleshooting plan for Office 365

-- Type the command so that you're making your PsPing against the IP address of the Office 365 DNS server from your earlier Netmon trace -- remember to add the port number.
+- Type the command so that you're making your PsPing against the IP address of the Office 365 DNS server from your earlier Netmon trace, including the port number, like

 psping -n 20 184.108.40.206:445.
 This will give you a sampling of 20 pings and average the latency when PsPing stops.